Clan Macnab: 17th century and civil war

 Chief Finlay Macnab was a man of peace but protected his lands against the foraging royalist forces of James Graham, 1st Marquess of Montrose in the mid-1640s.
 However Finlay's son, who was known as Smooth John, did not follow his father's peaceful ways and actually joined forces with Montrose, contributing to the royal victory at the Battle of Kilsyth in 1645.
 Smooth John Macnab was appointed to garrison Montrose's own Kincardine Castle.
 General David Leslie, Lord Newark subsequently laid siege to the castle.
 The castle's whole garrison however, managed break through the Covenanter lines and fought their way clear, but John Macnab was captured.
 He was taken to Edinburgh and sentenced to death but escaped on the eve of his execution.
 He went on to lead three hundred of his clansmen at the Battle of Worcester in 1651.

 On 13 July 1680 the Chief of Clan Macnab and his followers fought at the Battle of Altimarlach in support of Sir John Campbell of Glenorchy and against George Sinclair of Keiss, in a dispute over who had the right to the lands and title of the Earl of Caithness.
 Campbell won a decisive victory in the battle, but Sinclair later turned to the law and was awarded the title and the lands as Earl of Caithness.

 18th century and Jacobite risings

 Robert Macnab, the fourteenth chief of Clan Macnab married a sister of John Campbell, 1st Earl of Breadalbane and Holland.
 This connection to the Clan Campbell constrained him from supporting the Jacobites in the rising of 1715, although many of his clansmen did take part.
 The fifteenth chief was a major in the Hanoverian government army and was captured at the Battle of Prestonpans in 1745.
 He was then held prisoner in Doune Castle.

 Clan Chief

-The current chief is the 24th, James William Archibald Macnab of Macnab who succeeded his father, James Charles Macnab of Macnab, in 2013.
+Traditionally descended from Abraruadh, the Abbot of Glen Dochart, younger son of Kenneth Mac Alpin, first king of Scots.

+Chieftain position passes father to child unless otherwise noted.